 Routines for handling a symbol table and for pretty-printing intermediate code trees are provided in the files symtab.c and pprint.c; for Lisp, the files symtab.lsp and tokendefs.lsp contain similar functions.
 The files token.txt and symtab.txt describe token and symbol table entries.

-The form of intermediate code will be abstract syntax trees using tokens, as in the first two assignments.
+The form of intermediate code will be abstract syntax trees using the same tokens as in the first two assignments.
 The file token.h provides constant values needed for Yacc or for a parser written in C; tokendefs.lsp has definitions for Lisp.
-An operator float is defined for compiler-generated float operations.
+Operators fix and float are defined to convert between fixed point (integer) and floating point; these will be generated by the compiler when needed.
 See the file pprint.c or tokendefs.lsp for a complete list of operator codes.
 File trivb.tree shows the tree structure for trivb.pas.

-In addition to expression trees representing assignment statements, we will use trees with additional ``operator'' tokens to represent other intermediate code statements:
+In addition to expression trees representing assignment statements, we will use trees with additional operators to represent other intermediate code statements:

 |statement list:||(progn statement1 ... statementn )|